 The purpose of lot grading is to provide good drainage away from buildings for the benefit of property owners.
 The purpose of Drainage Bylaw 18093 is to regulate lot grading on private and public land.

-Lot grading for Commercial and Multi-family properties is the shaping or sloping of the land in such a way that surface drainage is directed away from the buildings and controlled within the property in a manner that eliminates impact on adjacent properties and City right-of-way.
+Lot grading for Commercial and Multi-family properties is the shaping or sloping of the land in such a way that surface runoff is directed away from the buildings and controlled within the property in a manner that eliminates impact on abutting properties and City right-of-ways.

 The Commercial Lot Grading Guidelines provide the procedures and requirements for surface drainage.